-These are all my complete and in-progress works featuring allosexual-aromantic narrating protagonists.
-Most of these pieces are available as free reads, but One Strange Man is currently a subscriber exclusive on Patreon.
+Here you’ll find my complete and in-progress works featuring allosexual-aromantic narrating protagonists.
+Most pieces are available as free reads, but One Strange Man is currently a subscriber exclusive on Patreon.
 Alternatively, you can find many in my Bones of Green and Hearts of Gold fiction collection.

-It’s worth noting that my protagonists are like to be various combinations of trans, non-binary, multisexual, disabled and autistic.
+Please expect protagonists to be various combinations of trans, non-binary, multisexual, disabled, mentally ill and autistic.

 Is it “aay-romantic” or “arrow-mantic”?
 What if she hears “I’m a romantic” instead of “I’m aromantic”?
 What if she says “isn’t that just friendship” or “that can’t be real” or, worst of all, “I’m looking for something more”?